What You Should Know About Legal Separation in South Carolina

 It is important to remember that a spouse seeking alimony may be barred from receiving alimony if he or she engages in sexual relations with a third party under certain circumstances.

-If you are in the Rock Hill or York County area, contact us by filling in the form below to get the support that you need through your separation.
+If you are in the Rock Hill or York County area of South Carolina, contact us by filling in the form below to get the support that you need through your separation.
 We’re here to help you through this.
+Contact McKinney, Tucker & Lemel LLC today for a free consultation.